Online Nursing Programs in Oklahoma

 Becoming a Nurse in Oklahoma

 Nursing licensure in Oklahoma is regulated by the Oklahoma Board of Nursing.
-Registered nurses in Oklahoma make an average of $29 per hour (or close to $62,000 annually), which is below average compared to other U.S. states.
+Registered nurses in Oklahoma make a mean annual wage of $66,600.
 Currently, the supply of qualified nurses in Oklahoma is low, and the need for qualified RNs and LPNs is only expected to increase in coming years.
 Data suggests the number of newly licensed RNs and LPN has dropped in Oklahoma when compared to previous years, meaning that the educational system is producing fewer nurses than expected, forcing health care organizations to rely heavily upon out-of-state nurses to fill the workforce.
 Nursing schools in Oklahoma accepted 1,759 BSN applicants in 2017.
 In 2017, nursing programs in Oklahoma for AD and LPN nursing students accepted 1,932 and 1,579 applicants respectively for admission.
 Explore the licensing requirements for CNAs, LPNs, RNs, and APRNs in Oklahoma below.

 How to Get Certified Nurse Aide (CNA) Certification in Oklahoma